ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 [I-D.ietf-quic-transport] that can provide multiplexed HTTP requests within the same QUIC connection.
 This document defines Http3Transport, a mechanism for embedding arbitrary streams of non-HTTP data into HTTP/3 in a manner that it can be used within WebTransport model [I-D.vvv-webtransport-overview].
+Using the mechanism described here, multiple Http3Transport can be transmitted simultaneously with regular HTTP traffic on the same HTTP/3 connection.

 ## Terminology